-There’s no denying that the coronavirus lockdown has drastically changed all of our lives.
+There’s no denying that the multiple coronavirus lockdowns and restrictions of the last year have drastically changed all of our lives.

-Most of us seem to be accepters, with 48% of the population said to be accepting our bizarre new lifestyles.
+Most of us seemed to be accepters the research shows, with 48% of the population said to be accepting the bizarre lifestyles we adopted last spring.

-Meanwhile, 44% are suffering from the changes, while 8% are resisting them all together.
+Meanwhile, 44% were suffering from the changes, while 8% ewre resisting them all together.